isabella232/customdpp/README.md

 :white_check_mark: North Europe :white_check_mark: West Europe :white_check_mark: East Asia :white_check_mark: Japan East :white_check_mark: Southeast Asia

+## Prerequisites

+* Set up your Azure account and Speech service account, and find your Speech service **key** and **region** (Learn more from [Try the Speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/overview#try-the-speech-service-for-free)).
+* Set up your Custom Speech project and get the **custom model ID**.
+You can navigate to Speech Studio -> Custom Speech -> your custom speech project -> "Train custom models" tab -> click into one of your custom speech models, and copy the *Model ID* value from the card on the top (Learn more from [Custom Speech overview](https://docs.microsoft.com/azure/cognitive-services/speech-service/custom-speech-overview)).

 ## Get start with Custom DPP CLI

 The Custom DPP command-line utility presents easy-to-use commands for display format customization.

-See the [Get Start](GETSTART.md) document about how to download and use the CLI tool to upload, evaluate, and deploy your custom display format models.
+* See the [Get Start](GETSTART.md) document about how to download and use the CLI tool to upload, evaluate, and deploy your custom display format models.

-See the [Concept](CONCEPTS.md) document about the basic concepts of Microsoft display post processing.
+* See the [Concept](CONCEPTS.md) document about the basic concepts of Microsoft display post processing.

 ### Supported operations